Search

 When both hold, greedy gives you the optimal answer and usually runs much faster than alternatives like dynamic programming.
 When either fails, greedy gives you something that looks reasonable but might be arbitrarily far from optimal.

-The classic example: coin change
+An example: coin change

 Consider making change for 36 cents with coins of denominations 25, 10, 5, and 1.
 The greedy approach picks the largest coin that fits at each step: 25, then 10, then 1.
 Three coins total.
 And that happens to be optimal.